jakespringer/goldilocks_attack/README.md

 # Implementation of Goldilocks attack
-Jacob Springer Summer UROP
+From [add link to paper here]

+## Overview

 This is an implementation of the Goldilocks attack on code2seq.
 The attack is performed in a number of steps, but the automation script should do the heavy lifting of putting everything together.
-The hard part is installing everything appropriately.

 ## Installation